neuron-core/neuron-laravel/README.md

 ## What is Neuron?

-Neuron is a PHP framework for creating and orchestrating AI Agents.
+Neuron is the leading PHP framework for creating and orchestrating AI Agents.
 It allows you to integrate AI entities in your PHP applications with a powerful and flexible architecture.
 We provide tools for the entire agentic application development lifecycle, from LLM interfaces, to data loading, to multi-agent orchestration, to monitoring and debugging.
 In addition, we provide tutorials and other educational content to help you get started using AI Agents in your projects.